quixio/quix-docs/docs/get-started/welcome.md

 ---
-title: Quix developer docs: Python stream processing simplified
+title: Quix developer docs - Python stream processing simplified
 description: Streamline Python stream processing with powerful, user-friendly tools for developers provided by Quix.
 Get started in minutes with the Quix docs.
 ---